m-paolino/StopChime/README.md

 ## License

-This project is licensed under the terms of the MIT [MIT license](LICENSE)
+This project is licensed under the terms of the [MIT license](LICENSE)